Yusheng-Xu/VGS-SVGS-Segmentation/README.md

 The code depends on the following third-party libraries:
 -PCL 1.8.1.

-Special thanks to Dong Lin from TU Dresden!
+Special thanks to Dong Lin from TU Dresden for correcting bugs in the codes!

 How to use these codes：-> please refer to "Use_Test"